casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/counter-testnet/walkthrough.md

 -   `contract-v2: a smart contract`

     -   This is a another version of the counter contract.
 This version upgrades the contract and provides additional function to decrement the counter.
-    -   We will not be using _contract-v2_ in this tutorial, yet we will be learning about it in [Upgrade tutorial](/dapp-dev-guide/tutorials/upgrade-contract)
+    -   We will not be using _contract-v2_ in this tutorial, yet we will be learning about it in the [Upgrade tutorial](/dapp-dev-guide/tutorials/upgrade-contract).

 -   `counter-call: a session code`